Should you focus on building awareness and reputation or drive sales, leads, and traffic?

 95% of the US population is aware of the brand and 43% of people say they might use Nike again.
 This shows that 90% of Nike’s customers are loyal to the brand when you consider the 48% usage rate.

-In 2021, Nike was ranked tenth in the top ten customer loyalty leaders list.
+In 2023, Nike was ranked sixth in the top ten customer loyalty leaders list.

 Image via Marketing Charts

-Brands such as Nike, Google, and Apple market themselves regardless of any product launch.
-Note that they have spent years building a positive perception through their brand marketing efforts.
+Brands such as Nike, Netflix, and Apple market themselves regardless of any product launch.
+Note that they have spent years building a positive perception and strengthening brand equity through their brand marketing efforts.

 Now, let’s get to performance marketing.

-Performance marketing is all about achieving specific objectives and driving short-term results.
+Unlike brand marketing, performance marketing is all about achieving specific objectives and driving short-term results.
 This could be sales, leads, web traffic, or anything else that can be measured and quantified.
-The key is to focus on what's known as the “bottom line.”
+The goal of performance marketing campaigns is to focus on what's known as the “bottom line.”

 This approach is results-driven, and businesses typically use metric-based KPIs to measure success.